Raphhh/samurai/README.md

 For example, the alias 'lib' points to the package 'raphhh/php-lib-bootstrap' at last stable version.
 **You can add any module you want, event yours.**

+The main command to manage the modules is `alias`.
+Just after this command you can specify some actions.

 ### List the existing alias

-To list all the alias, execute the command:
+To list all the alias, execute the action `list`.
 ```console
 $ samurai alias list
 ```
-To list a specific alias, execute the same command but with the name of the alias:
+To list a specific alias, execute the same action but with the name of the alias:
 ```console
 $ samurai module list <alias_name>
 ```

 ### Add or redefine an alias

 You can easily add any bootstrap you want, event yours!
-To add or redefine an alias, execute the command:
+To add or redefine an alias, execute the action `save`.
 ```console
 $ samurai alias save <alias_name> <bootstrap> [<version>] [<description>] [<source>]
 ```

 ### Remove an alias

-To remove an alias, execute the command:
+To remove an alias, execute the the action `rm`.
 ```console
 $ samurai alias rm <alias_name>
 ```